saashqdev/intake/src/docs/services/docker-service.md

 ## ✅ Summary

-Docker Services on dFlow offer a flexible deployment path for teams that rely on container workflows.
-Whether you use public registries or manage your own, dFlow gives you full control over the deployment lifecycle.
+Docker Services on inTake offer a flexible deployment path for teams that rely on container workflows.
+Whether you use public registries or manage your own, inTake gives you full control over the deployment lifecycle.